-Commemorates Charles James Dingley, who proposed this link road to reduce journey times between the new Pentonville Road and Moorgate in 1756.
-It was opened in June 1761, only four months after worked started, since the new road followed may existing routes.
-The project transformed journey-times cutting a mile off the journey between Moorgate and Islington village.
+Charles James Dingley, who proposed a link road to reduce journey times between the new Pentonville Road and Moorgate in 1756.
+City Road was opened in June 1761, only four months after worked started, since the new road followed many existing routes.
+The project transformed journey times cutting a mile off the journey between Moorgate and Islington village.
 It was considered the finest road around London “with a footpath on each side”.
-In a rare display of modesty, for the time, Dingley refused to have the road named after himself but this and nearby Dingley Street were named in as a sign of gratitude later.
+In a rare display of modesty, for the time, Dingley refused to have the road named after him.
+In 1876, it was Harcourt Place.
+Renumbered in 1880, it appears as York Road in 1881.
+It was given its present name as a sign of gratitude to its projector in 1910.